← Back to OneHuman

 Every pricing claim links to a source URL — usually the vendor's official pricing page, announcement, or archived snapshot.
 If a claim doesn't have a source, it doesn't belong on OneHuman.

-Changelog — every pricing and policy change, publicly logged
+Record — every pricing and policy change, publicly logged

 Manifesto — why this exists